eshikafe/wxSynfig/README.md

 - Eliminate ETL - use Boost instead.
 - Improve the documentation.
 - Clean-up the synfig source code.
 Make it tidy.
+- Make synfig extremely easy to build and install on any platform

 Roadmap
-- Close the gap between Harmony and Synfig in terms of advanced features for improved productivity.
+- Improve Synfig with advanced features.
+- Make Synfig a viable alternative to other commercial 2D animation softwares.

+Entry Point:
+Run synfig-studio/src/wx/gui/main.py